 Indian women in Summer will tend to avoid the sunrays as a few minutes in the sun usually results in their complexion darkening.
 If they spend time in the sun daily well that beautiful chocolate brown can turn into a shade of black.
 They don't get those red blistering sunburns that us Caucasian women suffer.

-Indian Women are raised to be wives and mothers so from the day they are born their parents have most likely already arranged who their future husband will be.
+Indian Women are raised to be wives and mothers, therefore from the day they are born their parents have most likely already arranged who their future husband will be.
 Meanwhile most women in the western culture are free to choose their own partner in life which can be a difficult process at times.
 With some women not finding a husband till their 30's or 40's, or even worse yet never marrying at all.
 God have wrath on the Indian woman who does not marry!

 Doesn't Eat - Everyone Thinks You Are Sick Vs Doesn't Eat - Everyone Thinks You Are On A Diet

-The moment you say no to second helpings at dinner or that cup of cha visiting your Aunty's house everyone in India starts questioning your health.
+The moment you say no to second helpings at dinner or that cup of cha visiting your Aunty's house, everyone in India starts questioning your health.
 Oh you must be sick, as surely there must be something wrong if you aren't eating.
-Meanwhile in the western culture it is just assumed you must be on another diet.
+Meanwhile in the western culture it is just assumed you must be on another fad diet.
 As every woman apparently is on a mission to become trim and taut.

 Visit's Doctor Unwell Is Diagnosed With Fatal Condition Vs Visit's Doctor On Death Bed Is Sent Home To Rest